 Myth #1: You need to eat 100% raw foods and nothing else in order to get the benefits of the raw food diet.

 While many people adhere to this myth, the reality is that for most of us who are eating an average American diet high in processed and fast foods, any increase in fresh, raw foods is beneficial.
 Simple changes such as eating fruit for breakfast instead of pancakes or sausage will improve your health.
-Eating a salad for lunch will give you more energy than a hamburger, soda and fries.
+Eating a green salad for lunch will give you more energy than a hamburger, soda and fries.
 Most people agree, however, that in order to get all of the benefits of the raw diet, you do need to eat mostly raw foods, about 90-95% of your diet.
 If you'd like to increase the amount of raw foods in your diet, but aren't concerned about going all the way, check out the Almost Raw Recipes section on this site.

 Link: Almost Raw Recipes